DMChernowitz/HaringEscherCPsat/README.md

   - arguments:
     - `strands`: list of lists of tuples of floats, the (x,y) coordinates of the vertices of the strands.
     - `colors`: list of ints, which indicate the colors of the strands.
 We use 10 basic colors, then cycle around.
     - `widths`: list of lists of floats, the width of the strands.
-The outer list is per strand, the inner list per vertex.
+The outer list is per strand, the inner list per cell / vertex.
     - `eyes`: list of tuples of floats, the absolute (x,y) coordinates of the eyes.
     - `smoothing_param`: float in [0,1), what proportion of the corners of segment to replace by a bezier curve.
 Default 0.5.
 Higher values make the curves smoother.
 At zero, we recover straight angles.
     - `width_factor`: float, the factor by which to multiply the width of the strands.
 Default 10.
 Should be used to control the thickness, which presents differently with different canvas sizes